Charlotte, North Carolina: Colleges and universities

 Pfeiffer University has a satellite campus in Charlotte.
 Wake Forest University, with its main campus in Winston-Salem, North Carolina, also operates a satellite campus of its Babcock Graduate School of Management in the Uptown area.
 On March 24, 2021, it was announced Wake Forest School of Medicine would expand a 20-acre campus in Charlotte by 2024.
 The Connecticut School of Broadcasting, DeVry University, and ECPI University all have branches in Charlotte.
 The Universal Technical Institute has the NASCAR Technical Institute in nearby Mooresville, serving the Charlotte area.
 Montreat College (Charlotte) maintains a School of Professional and Adult Studies in the city.
 Additionally, Union Presbyterian Seminary has a non-residential campus offering the Master of Arts in Christian Education, and the Master of Divinity in Charlotte near the Beverley Woods area.

 The North Carolina Research Campus, a 350-acre biotechnology hub located northeast of Charlotte in the city of Kannapolis, is a public-private venture including eight universities, one community college, the David H. Murdock Research Institute (DHMRI), the U.S. Department of Agriculture (USDA) and corporate entities that collaborate to advance the fields of human health, nutrition and agriculture.
 Partnering educational organizations include UNC Charlotte and Rowan-Cabarrus Community College, from the Charlotte region, as well as Appalachian State University, University of North Carolina at Chapel Hill, Duke University, University of North Carolina at Greensboro, North Carolina A&T State University, Shaw University, North Carolina Central University and North Carolina State University.
 The research campus is part of a larger effort by leaders in the Charlotte area to attract energy, health, and other knowledge-based industries that contribute to North Carolina's strength in biotechnology.

 Media

-Newspaper
+Newspapers

 Charlotte has one major daily newspaper, The Charlotte Observer.
 It boasts the largest circulation in North Carolina and South Carolina.
+A local news website, The Charlotte Ledger, is also published in the city.